← all posts

 Work modes as patterns

 Here’s the core idea: a work mode is not a process.
-It’s a pattern of hexagons.
+It’s a lot of patterns of hexagons.

-Discovery looks different from Delivery.
-Not because they follow different flowcharts, but because they activate different practices in different configurations.
+For example: Discovery looks different from Delivery, because they activate different practices in different configurations.
 Discovery might center around Hills, Personas, Idea Pitches, lightweight prototyping.
 Delivery around Epics, Scenarios, Software Teaming, Definition of Done, Sprint Review.

-But the real power of the model isn’t in the named modes.
-It’s in what teams can do with it:
+But the real power of the model lays in what teams can do when they describe their working mode with it:

 They can skip ice floes.
 If a practice doesn’t apply right now — skip it.
 The structure is still intact.
 The other floes are still connected.
 Nothing breaks.